suchorski/suchorski/README.md

 # Thiago Suchorski

 - I'm currently developing in Java with Spring framework for back-end and VueJS for the front-end;
-- Learning Ionic and NuxtJS;
+- Learning Quasar and NuxtJS;
 - Living in Lagoa Santa - MG;
 - And always learning new things.